0x1B40/AI-powered-procurement-assistant/README.md

 ### Data Setup

+   1. **Extract the data archive**
+      Download the data archive and extract its contents into the `data/` directory.
+The archive should contain:
+      - `PURCHASE ORDER DATA EXTRACT 2012-2015_0.csv` (procurement dataset)
+      - Reference documents (.docx and .pdf files) for RAG functionality

+   2. **Verify data placement**
-   For Docker usage, place your data files in the `data/` directory:
+      Ensure your data files are placed in the `data/` directory:
       - `data/PURCHASE ORDER DATA EXTRACT 2012-2015_0.csv` (procurement dataset)
-   - Other document files should be there as well (the .docx and .pdf files from the archive) which will be used for RAG when users ask questions related to that content.
+      - Reference document files (.docx and .pdf) which will be used for RAG when users ask questions related to that content.

 3. **Load the dataset**
    ```bash